SiliconLabs/IEC60730_Libs/README.md

 |^ | -cpproj, --copy-proj-sources | Copies all files referenced by the project and links any SDK sources.
 This can be combined with -cpsdk. |
 |^ | -cpsdk, --copy-sdk-sources | Copies all files referenced by the selected components and links any project sources.
 This can be combined with -cpproj. |

+> [!NOTE]: To be able to use the extension LibIEC60730.
+You need to add the LibIEC60730
+> extension to your SDK in the extension folder and run the command: `slc signature trust -extpath <path_to_your_extension_sdk>`

 ##### For example

 ```sh